ShaneCDev/mgsreviews/README.md

     - Users can only leave one review, so there is no double posts instead if they have already left a review they can edit the one they posted.
 - ## Register Page
     - Filling out this form allows users to register an account so that they can leave and edit reviews.
+    - If a user already exists for example (Shane101) and a new user goes to sign up with the same username (Shane101) there is a message shown saying that a user with that username already exists and the form is not submitted.
 - ## Sign in Page
     - Upon entering in your credentials you will be logged in to the website and an alert message displays letting you know that you logged in successfully.
 - ## Sign out Page